Odette Dynasty O’Hara

 Michael: Really?

-Michael: Well, I am very perverse lady.
-I’m very like president’s wife, like you can take me out to dinner, and I won’t embarrass your ass, like that’s me.
-But I understand that our society is drenched in labels like it is one where you have to have the right label or dress someone by the right way or they’ll get offended.
-To me I never get offended unless someone intentionally goes to say something, like people just don’t know right?
+Michael: Like, you can take me out to dinner, and I won’t embarrass your ass.
+Like, that’s me.
+But I, I understand that our, our society is drenched in labels, like, it is one where you have to have the right label or address someone by the right way, or they’ll get offended.

 Sabrina: Yeah.

-Sabrina: Oooh, congrats.
+Sabrina: Ooh, congrats.

-Sabrina: She’s so pretty.
+Sabrina: She’s real pretty.

-Michael: Little bracelets everywhere, you know.
-But in that system they refer to entertainers as female impersonators.
+Michael: But, um, in that system, they refer to entertainers as female impersonators.

 Sabrina: Okay.